 - In the event that the least-collateralized short position lacks enough collateral to cover at the price feed, then all BitUSD positions are automatically force settled at the price of the least collateralized short.

-A simple metric for testing the validity of our claim that 1.00 BitUSD is always worth at least $1.00 is to demonstrate that, if you can find someone willing to sell 1.00 BitUSD for $1.00, that it would be the cheapest option for buying BTS.
+A simple metric for testing the validity of our claim that 1.00 BitUSD is always worth at least $1.00 USD is to demonstrate that, if you can find someone willing to sell 1.00 BitUSD for $1.00, that it would be the cheapest option for buying BTS.
 This means that 100% of the buying demand for BTS would be available to give liquidity to BitUSD holders as a priority over BTS holders.
-In the following sections I will attempt to prove that this condition is met.
+The following sections will attempt to prove that this condition is met.

 While the rules are simple, the consequences are less obvious.
 Let’s analyze this from the perspective of the various players.